 How Can Stem Cells Help Fibromyalgia?

 Stem cells can help fibromyalgia by regenerating healthy nerve tissues.
 It can also help prevent your body’s autoimmune response which can be an underlying cause of fibromyalgia – along with chronic inflammation that can accompany it.
 In short, stem cells can help you manage pain and other symptoms if you’ve been living with chronic conditions like fibromyalgia.

 Stem cell therapy for fibromyalgia consists of injecting stem cells (taken from elsewhere in your body or a donor source) into the area with the hopes of repairing nerve cells.
 Since stem cells come from your own tissue or a screened donor source, they come with little risk of adverse reaction.
 Stem cell therapies can be performed right in our office and you can return home afterward.
 During a consultation with our stem cell experts at our Kirkland or St. Petersburg offices, you’ll learn more about what to expect.

 Schedule a Consultation

 At Axis Stem Cell Institute, we’re here to advocate for your best life yet with the latest in regenerative medicine and stem cell therapies.
 During your private consultation, we can help you make an informed choice about stem cells and our wide selection of therapies and approaches – the best part is, that we’ll guide you through every step and help you break free of chronic pain.
-To get started, contact our Seattle, Kirkland, and St. Petersburg offices by calling 425-410-4468 or filling out our online form.
+To schedule a consultation at our Seattle or St. Petersburg office by calling 206.823.0960 or filling out our online form.